enricomariazotti-alt/enricomariazotti-alt.github.io/index.md

 nav_order: 1
 ---

-# MS-My Style ☕🌍

-**MS (Multiple Sclerosis)**, for me, is not just a challenge—it’s *My Style* 💪.
-It’s part of how I live, think, and grow 🌱.

 <div class="mobile-toc">
   <strong>Table of Contents</strong>
   <ul></ul>
 </div>

-My journey so far has been full of difficulties, challenges, victories 🏆, and losses 💔, and every day brings its own mix of small wins, reflections 🤔, and moments of joy 😊.
-I embrace life fully, navigating the ups and downs with my own pace and perspective, turning what some see as limits into a unique way of experiencing the world 🌈.

-Some days are easier than others.
-There are mornings when just getting out of bed feels like an achievement, and evenings when I can sit quietly, sip a coffee, and watch the sunset with a sense of calm.
-On other days, the fatigue hits hard, reminding me of the importance of pacing myself and being gentle with my body.

-Through it all, I’ve learned to celebrate **small victories**: a walk in the park with my kids without feeling drained, finishing a work project that seemed impossible, or simply laughing at something silly with friends.
-These moments may seem ordinary to some, but for me, they carry a deep sense of accomplishment and gratitude.

-I also love exploring new hobbies and passions.
-Sometimes it’s cooking a new recipe 🍝, sometimes it’s diving into a series I’ve been meaning to watch 📺, or taking spontaneous bike rides around Berlin 🚴‍♂️.
-Each activity, even the small ones, helps me feel alive and connected.
+# MS?
+My Style ☕🌍

+MS?
+Multiple Sclerosis?
+No thanks.
+I prefer **My Style**. 💪

+We don’t always get to choose what shows up at our doorstep—illness, loss, challenges we never asked for.
+But what we *do* get to choose is how we respond.
+And I’ve chosen to do it **My Way, with My Style**!

+Yes, I live with MS.
+But I’m not here to surrender to it, or to let it shape my story.
+I’m here to **live fully, love deeply, stumble, laugh, rise, and keep walking—always walking—my path**.

+Not the one fear wants me to take.
+Not the one pain tries to dictate.
+But **My Style**—bold, hopeful, imperfect, and authentic.

+As the song says:
+*"I faced it all and I stood tall… and did it my way."*

+This journey isn’t about what MS takes away.
+It’s about what I choose to give, to be, and to believe in every single day.

+So if you’re reading this and going through something hard—remember:
+You don’t have to do it the way others expect.
+You don’t have to fit into a mold.
+You can **fight, live, dream, and thrive… your way**. ✨

 ---

+## My Journey

+Living with MS has been full of challenges, victories 🏆, and small moments of joy 😊.
+Some days are harder than others—mornings when just getting out of bed feels like an achievement, evenings when a quiet cup of coffee and a sunset brings calm.
+On tougher days, fatigue reminds me to pace myself and be gentle with my body.

+I celebrate **small victories**: a walk in the park with my kids without feeling drained, finishing a tricky project, or laughing at something silly with friends.
+These moments may seem ordinary, but for me, they carry deep meaning and gratitude.

+I also love exploring new hobbies: cooking a new recipe 🍝, diving into a series 📺, or spontaneous bike rides around Berlin 🚴‍♂️.
+Each activity, even small, helps me feel alive and connected.

+---

 ## Daily Life & Mindset

 Living with MS has taught me the importance of **mindset**.
-How I approach each day can make a huge difference in how I experience it.
-Choosing patience, kindness toward myself, and appreciation for the little things helps me navigate challenges without losing hope.
+How I approach each day makes a huge difference.
+Choosing patience, self-kindness, and appreciation for little things helps me navigate challenges without losing hope.

-I try to focus on what I *can* do rather than what I can’t.
-Even small adjustments—like planning my day around my energy levels, taking breaks when needed, or practicing mindfulness—create a sense of control and balance in my life.
+I focus on what I *can* do, rather than what I can’t.
+Simple adjustments—planning my day around energy levels, taking breaks, practicing mindfulness—create control and balance in my life.

 ---

 ## Family & Relationships

-My children are a constant source of inspiration and motivation.
-Their energy, curiosity, and laughter remind me to celebrate life, no matter how challenging a day may be.
+My children are my greatest inspiration.
+Their energy, curiosity, and laughter remind me to celebrate life every day.

-Friendships and connections also play a vital role.
-Surrounding myself with people who understand, support, and share moments of joy or humor makes the journey lighter and more meaningful.
+Friendships and meaningful connections matter too.
+Surrounding myself with people who understand, support, and share moments of joy makes this journey lighter and richer.

 ---

 ## Adventures & Curiosity

-Even with limitations, I make room for adventure.
-From spontaneous trips to nature walks, exploring new neighborhoods in Berlin, or trying new experiences, I embrace opportunities that bring learning and joy.
+Even with limitations, I make room for adventure: spontaneous trips, nature walks, exploring Berlin, or trying new experiences.

-Curiosity drives me—whether it’s discovering a new hobby, experimenting with cooking, or diving into a new book or series.
-Every little exploration adds color to my life.
+Curiosity drives me—discovering hobbies, experimenting with cooking, or diving into a new book or series.
+Each little exploration adds color to my life.

 ---

-This blog is my way of sharing all these experiences—the highs, the lows, the little victories, and the reflections that come with living fully despite challenges.
-My hope is that through sharing, I can inspire others to find their own way of embracing life, no matter the obstacles.
+This blog is my way of sharing the **highs, lows, small victories, and reflections** of living fully despite challenges.
+I hope it inspires others to embrace life on their own terms.

----

-The idea behind this blog is to share a mix of the journey I’ve made so far 🛤️ and the everyday situations, thoughts 💭, and reflections I experience—a honest intersection of past and present, challenges and small joys 🌟.

-Here you’ll find stories of adventure, humor, self-discovery, and the simple pleasures that make life meaningful.
-Whether it’s a quiet morning coffee ☕, a fun outing with the kids 👨‍👧‍👦, or a reflective moment in nature 🌳, every post is a snapshot of life lived with intention and curiosity.
+Here you’ll find stories of adventure, humor, self-discovery, and simple pleasures: quiet morning coffees ☕, fun outings with the kids 👨‍👧‍👦, or reflective moments in nature 🌳.
+Every post is a snapshot of life lived with intention and curiosity.

 👉 Learn more about me on the [About Me](about.md) page.